This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - A 50/50 mix of white modelling chocolate and fondant.
 You’ll need approximately 30g of this choc/fondant mixture for each cupcake

-- Cake crumbs + frosting to bind them (for the meatballs) Loralee used chocolate and banana cake crumbs, with dark chocolate ganache
+- Cake crumbs + frosting to bind them (for the meatballs) Loralee and I used chocolate and banana cake crumbs, with dark chocolate ganache

 - Some berry dessert sauce or coulis